bms117/objectOrientedProgramming/SantaParavia/README.txt

 +Removing the repeated declaration fixed this issue +Still experiencing the issue with the duplicate symbols +tried making the declaration of char MyCity , etc., into a vector of strings instead like we learned in class, but this gave me so many errors elsewhere.
++Got rid of one of the duplicates, player, by removing 'Player' after the struct declaration.
++After moving the declaration of those three other 'symbols' to .cpp and adding it one more time to the main function, the entire code runs together now.
++Tried to start putting items into classes, but started having a lot of trouble getting errors everywhere.